 5. Stock photos

-You can’t go wrong using photos from this website, but I recently came across another list of sites for free high quality stock images.
+You can’t go wrong using photos from this website, but I’ve also come across other sites for free stock photos:

 6. Mailing List Tools